 Pick Shielding Gas

-Because the shielding gas directly controls contamination, arc stability, penetration, and bead appearance, you should choose a mix that matches material thickness and welding goals.
+The shielding gas directly controls contamination, arc stability, penetration, and bead appearance.
+Choose a mix that matches material thickness and welding goals.

-For MIG cost calculations, list shielding gas options, expected consumption (cfh), cylinder life, and unit cost to get accurate gas cost per weld.
+For MIG cost calculations, list shielding gas options and expected consumption in cfh.
+Include cylinder life and unit cost to get accurate gas cost per weld.
 Use gas mixtures deliberately: higher-argon blends for thin gauges, higher-CO2 blends for heavy sections.

-- Cost calc: (cylinder price ÷ usable hours) × hours used per job.
+- Cost calc: cylinder price divided by usable hours times hours used per job.

 Step 3: Calculate Labor Time and Travel Speed

-Measure the total weld length and divide it by your chosen travel speed to get labor time, remembering travel speeds typically range from about 4–12 in/min and slow down as weld size increases.
+Measure the total weld length.
+Divide it by your chosen travel speed to get labor time.
+Travel speeds typically range from about 4 to 12 in/min.
+They slow down as weld size increases.

-You’ll use the MIG Welding Cost Model to pick travel speed based on weld size and distance; larger welds lower inches/min.
+Use the MIG Welding Cost Model to pick travel speed based on weld size and distance.
+Larger welds lower inches per min.

-Calculate arc-on time = total length ÷ travel speed.
+Calculate arc-on time as total length divided by travel speed.

 Convert minutes to hours for wage multiplication.

-Track welding efficiency (actual arc-on ÷ shift time) to refine estimates and apply labor optimization by reducing unnecessary arc-off intervals.
+Track welding efficiency as actual arc-on divided by shift time.
+Refine estimates.
+Apply labor optimization by reducing unnecessary arc-off intervals.

 Accurate time yields precise labor cost per project.